Sloan-Performing-Arts-Center/venue-audio/rep/setup.md

 1. **Control to network switch** <- D102.

    Run ethernet into the portable network switch from **wall panel port D102**.

-   > TODO the switch connection for D102 should be in GREEN - DONE
+(This should be permanently connected to the control network.)

 1. **Network switch to console.**